Morristown Jewish Center

 We welcome all members of the greater community to be a part of our Shalom Yeladim family.

-Children from kindergarten through 3rd Grade, are welcome to participate in our school even if they are not fully Jewish according to Jewish law.
+Children from kindergarten through 3rd Grade are welcome to participate in our school even if they are not Jewish according to Jewish law.
 From 4th grade on, a student must either be the child of a Jewish mother or a Jew-by-choice.
 Children who are going through the conversion process are asked to do so before the start of 3rd grade.
-Fourth grade is when we assign dates for bar and bat mitzvah, and a child must be Jewish to become a bar or bat mitzvah.
+Fourth grade is when we assign dates for B’nai Mitzvah, and children must be Jewish to become B’nai Mitzvah.

 We would be thrilled to celebrate the arrival of your child with you.
 Even if you don’t have the ceremony here in our building, the rabbi would be happy to help you choose a Hebrew name for your child or officiate at a baby-naming ceremony.
 If you need assistance finding a mohel (professional who is trained to perform ritual circumcisions), the rabbi can help with that too.